 Another choice is using some type of stone or brick.
 Concrete is the norm for paths.
 It’s simple and efficient and requires fewer supplies and less planning than some of the more intricate options.

-A stone path gives your garden a dreamy aesthetic.
+A stone path gives your backyard garden design a dreamy aesthetic.
 There are several types of stones to choose from and you can even mix and match different stones if you want.
 If you create a curved path, you have the recipe for a peaceful space.
 The only real downfall of using stones is that they’re on the expensive side and the installation is a little intense.

 Bricks are another popular choice for a path.
 They last a long time and planning the layout is pretty straightforward.